incodehq/incode-platform/README.md

 property of a domain object that is changed.

 ## Implementation ##

+* This implementation was originally developed within Isis itself, as part of the JDO Objectstore.
+This implementation is identical (is a copy of) the `org.apache.isis.module:isis-module-audit-jdo:1.6.0` Maven artifact; only the package names have been changed.*

 The `AuditingService3` API is implemented in this module by the `org.apache.isis.objectstore.jdo.applib.service.audit.AuditingServiceJdo`